 A Privacy Use Case Template that helps software engineers document privacy requirements and integrate them with core functional requirements.

-A Reference Architecture for software engineers to customize to their context, and Privacy Properties that software solutions should exhibit.
+A Privacy by Design Reference Architecture for software engineers to customize to their context, and Privacy Properties that software solutions should exhibit.

-Patterns (future version of spec)
+Privacy by Design Patterns (future version of spec)

-for Coding and Deployment (future version of spec)
+Privacy by Design for Coding and Deployment (future version of spec)

 Software engineering Documentation Checklists